V0ldek/Usosfetch/README.md

 ## Configuration

-The script is configured in two places.

-A course definition is a key-value mapping, where the key is an alias for the courses name used in notifications, and the value is a GET action yielding the grades page from USOSWeb (see images).

-The second one is environment variables.
-The script expects the following environment variables (under `os.environ`):
+The script is configured using environment variables (under `os.environ`):

 - `USOS_USERNAME` - login for CAS authorization;
 - `USOS_PASSWORD` - password for CAS authorization;